-Its original owner, Reginald H. Parsons, was born in Flushing, Long Island, New York, in 1873.
-After living in Colorado and California, he came to Seattle in 1904 to open a branch of the Bemis Bros.
+Its original owner, Reginald H. Parsons (1873-1955) was born in Flushing, Long Island, New York.
+After living in Colorado and California, he came to Seattle in 1904 with his wife Maude Bemis Parsons (1874-1955) to open a branch of the Bemis Bros.
 Bag Co.
 Over his career he gave generously of himself as a businessman, philanthropist, and civic leader.
-He was particularly fond of the Boy Scouts of America and served as president of the Seattle Council of Boy Scouts as well as a member of the executive board of the national Boy Scouts.
+He was particularly fond of the Boy Scouts of America, and served as president of the Seattle Council of Boy Scouts as well as a member of the executive board of the national Boy Scouts.
 He also donated the land for Camp Parsons on Hood Canal.
-Parsons served as director and president of many organizations and was a member of most of Seattle”s social clubs.
+Parsons served as director and president of many organizations and was a member of most of Seattle’s social clubs.

-Parsons also was a director of both the United States Chamber of Commerce and the International Chamber of Commerce and an honorary president of the Family Society of Seattle.
-He was a founder of the Pinel Foundation and of the Lakeside School.
+Parsons also was a director of both the United States Chamber of Commerce and the International Chamber of Commerce, and an honorary president of the Family Society of Seattle.
+He was a founder of the Pinel Foundation and of Lakeside School.

 He attended Colorado College, the University of California, and Whitman College.